 Every BPTCer at BPP will (at least once) complain about its “woeful” cost.
 To some, handing over £19k might feel like a “total farce”.
 One BPTC graduate thinks that “a pretentious wine bar is a far better investment.
 So is a pint to be honest”.
 But although it is expensive, “anyone trying for the bar should be intelligent enough to weigh up the cost and risk.
 Providing private tuition to a professional standard is not cheap, especially in central London”.
 Indeed, another BPTCer tells us: “It helped me get pupillage – so I’d say it’s excellent value”.
 Indeed, it depends what price you’re willing to pay for that golden pupillage.
 It’s worth noting that BPP offers a host of scholarships (see below), and there is also nearly £5 million a year in scholarships available from the Inns of Court.

 The BPP social life is, however, a “silver lining”.
 As one BPTCer recollects: “The people were great and that made the year more bearable”.
 Another adds that, “BPP attracts most fun people.
 Social life was great”.
 Many are “lucky enough to have a brilliant year group and an even better tutor group”.
-You will “constantly meet and connect with new students, are there are over 200 students in the year group”.
+You will “constantly meet and connect with new students, as there are over 200 students in the year group”.
 We hear that “regular drinks are organised by the law school as well as the students”.
 Tutor groups of 12 become “friends very quick”.
 They do “everything together including pub trips, lunch and qualifying sessions”.
 If you don’t leave with a pupillage, you will at least have fellow shoulders to cry on.